Explosions (Three Days Grace album): Singles

 "So Called Life" is the first single released from the album.
 The song peaked at number one on the Billboard Mainstream Rock chart for four consecutive weeks marking the band's 16th number one on the chart.
-"Neurotic" was released on February 17, 2022, as a promotional single.
+"Neurotic" was released on February 17, 2022, as a promotional single, featuring Lukas Rossi.
 The second official single "Lifetime" was released on April 11, 2022.
 The song was dedicated to the people of Mayfield, Kentucky after an EF4 tornado hit the city in December 2021.
-The song peaked at number 1 both on active and mainstream rock charts making it the bands 17th number 1 on the charts.
+The song peaked at number one, both on active and mainstream rock charts making it the bands 17th number one on the charts.
 The third single, "I Am the Weapon" was released on September 27, 2022.

 Critical reception

 Explosions has been received with positive reviews.
 Rock N' Load gave the album a 9/10 rating complimenting Matt Walst's vocals on songs such as "Lifetime" and "A Scar is Born".
 Timothy Monger of AllMusic remarked, "the album feels like a continuation of the gritty, aggressive rock that has been the group's hallmark since the beginning."
+Dan McHugh of Distorted Sound stated, "Three Days Grace know how to reel off a tonne of crowd pleasers.
+The only issue is that the high-energy floor fillers are all crammed into the front end and this allows for the injected adrenaline to wain and dissipate as Explosions progresses."
+Ricky Aarons of Wall of Sound noted that "some may argue it's 'safe', it also continues to deliver new variations of their signature style, to a fanbase that's literally in the millions, and always craving new material."

-To date, the album has sold 44,000 equivalent album units in the US.
+In July 2022, the album sold 44,000 equivalent album units in the US.
+To date, it has sold 187,000 equivalent album units.